vlixplatform/VlixHttpServer/README.md

 vlixHttpServer.Start();
 ```

-You can also handle logs and exceptions by via delegates.
+You can also handle logs and exceptions via delegates.
 Example:

 ```C#
 VlixHttpServer vlixHttpServer = new VlixHttpServer("C:\\YourDirectory", 8080);